-Tax law is the legal "rules" for how much the state, local, and federal governments can charge you for taxes each year.
+Tax law concerns the legal "rules" for how much the state, local, and federal governments can charge you for taxes each year.
 The tax code, also known as the Internal Revenue Code (IRC), covers the procedures, policies and penalties for everything to do with tax issues.

 Every year, the vast majority of Americans are required to file an income tax return with the Internal Revenue Service (IRS).
 Even though "tax season" has become an integral part of American life, the process involved can still be confusing and even overwhelming for many Americans.
 The complex nature of federal tax law is, in part, to blame for the confusion, and many Americans have to use an accountant or CPA to navigate them through tax policy and tax regulations, especially for business tax purposes.

-To give you a better idea of how tax law works, this section provides a number of articles and resources on federal taxation, tax forms, audits, and tax problems.
-You'll find detailed information on filing your return, claiming exemptions, taking advantage of deductions, dealing with an audit, avoiding tax issues, and getting legal help with your taxes.
+To give you a better idea of how tax law works, this section provides a number of articles and resources on U.S. code, tax programs, tax forms, audits, and tax problems.
+You'll find detailed information on filing your federal tax return, claiming exemptions, taking advantage of deductions, dealing with an audit, avoiding tax issues, and getting legal help with your taxes.

 Personal Income Taxes

 Most Americans are required to pay taxes on their personal income each year.
 For the purposes of taxation, "income" typically includes any earnings, tips, commissions, dividends, alimony, capital gains, unemployment benefits, IRA distributions, and Social Security benefits received during the tax year.

 However, not all income is taxed at the same rate.
 The U.S. has a progressive tax system.
 That means each level of income is taxed at a progressively higher rate.
 For example, let's say you earn $60,000 in a year.
 Under a hypothetical progressive tax system, the first $20,000 would be taxed at a marginal tax rate of 10%, while the next $20,000 would be taxed at a rate of 20%, and so on.